nus-cs2113-AY1920S2/tp/docs/UserGuide.md

     this week, the date has passed.
 The future date 26 May is also not within the current week and the next week.
 * `<Start Time>` and `<End Time>` should be in the 24-hour HH:MM format.
 For example, the time 3pm should be represented as `15:00`.
-* You can check `<Contact Index>` of the contact whose timetable you wish to edit, by listing all contacts using [`contacts`](#list-all-contacts-contacts).
+> :bulb: You can check `<Contact Index>` of the contact whose timetable you wish to edit, by listing all contacts using [`contacts`](#list-all-contacts-contacts).